hayden-donnelly/the-navigator/README.md

 ## Rendering Algorithm

-As mentioned, the rendering algorithm is similar to the one found in Wolfenstien 3D.
+As mentioned, the rendering algorithm is similar to the one found in Wolfenstein 3D.
 It uses raycasts to detect walls on a 2D map and then draws thin vertical rectangles on the screen proportional to each ray's length.
 A constant number of rays are cast for each degree of the player's field of view.
 I chose two rays per degree (or one ray per 0.5 degrees) for aesthetic reasons.